We made the switch from public school to homeschool after our son’s fourth-grade year.

 At the time, homeschooling wasn’t even something he wanted to do.
-Change had always been difficult for him and homeschooling was so far outside of our norm that he was pretty terrified of the whole idea.
-Seven years later, I know he’d tell you it was the best thing we ever did for him, but at the time the transition was tough.
+Change was never easy for him and homeschooling was so far outside of our norm that he was pretty terrified of the whole idea.
+Eleven years later, I know he’d tell you it was the best thing we ever did for him, but at the time the transition was tough.

 Our normal was public school.
 Early morning car lines, parent/teacher conferences, and loudspeaker late bells.